ibm-cloud-docs/vpc/cn-hopper-1-profile.md

 # NVIDIA Hopper-1 cluster network profile
 {: #cluster-network-hopper-1-profile}

-The Hopper-1 cluster network profile provides isolated networks for [Hopper HGX instances](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles) running workloads that require high-bandwidth, low-latency interconnectivity, such as AI training and large-scale simulations.
+The Hopper-1 cluster network profile provides isolated networks for [Hopper HGX instances](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles) that run workloads that require high-bandwidth, low-latency interconnectivity, such as AI training and large-scale simulations.
 {: shortdesc}

 The H100 cluster network profile will be deprecated and replaced by the Hopper-1 cluster network profile that will support both NVIDIA H100 and H200 instance profiles.